makerdao/developer.makerdao.com/keepers/index.md

 codeified as keepers - automated bots which can detect and trade inefficienies across Dai Core, Oasis and USD exchanges.

-It's expected that developers and operators will evolve their own keepers over time.
-Here are a few of our reference keepers for inspiraton:
+It is expected that developers and operators will evolve their own keepers over time.
+Here are a few of our reference keepers for inspiration:

 ### Bite